Free shipping for orders over 100€ in mainland Spain and Balearic Islands.

 What is Walnut Wood?

-Walnut wood comes mainly from two species: the European walnut (Juglans regia) and the American black walnut (Juglans nigra).
+Walnut wood is a hardwood that comes mainly from two species: the European walnut (Juglans regia) and the American black walnut (Juglans nigra).

 It is known for its dark coloration that varies from chocolate brown to a lighter shade with grayish hues, depending on the species and region.